The Problem: Equine Distress

 How does NIGHTWATCH® work?

 NIGHTWATCH® uses a variety of sensors to collect real-time data on your horse’s vital signs and behaviors, while advanced computational software analyzes this data and calculates a quantifiable measure of their relative distress (ie, EDI® score) on a 10-point scale.
-When a user-defined threshold of distress is breached, NIGHTWATCH® will alert up to 5 caretakers via text, phone call, and email simultaneously as a broadcast or in a cascading fashion until the alert notification is acknowledged.
+When a user-defined threshold of distress is breached, NIGHTWATCH® will alert up to 5 caretakers via text, phone call, and email simultaneously as a broadcast until the alert notification is acknowledged.

 What vital signs does NIGHTWATCH® monitor?

-NIGHTWATCH® uses novel radio frequency technology (ie, ultra-wideband impulse radar [UWB-IR]) to monitor your horse’s heart rate and respiratory rate, the two most important vital signs that correlate with pain and acute distress in horses.
-UWB-IR technology works much like sonar whereby the sensor measures the physical displacement (ie, constriction and contraction) of the microvasculature around your horse’s poll (ie, area behind their ears) for heart rate, while also assessing physical changes in the soft tissue of their upper respiratory region for respiratory rate.
+NIGHTWATCH® uses novel radiofrequency technology (ie, ultra-wideband impulse radar [UWB-IR]) to monitor your horse’s heart rate and respiratory rate, the two most important vital signs that correlate with pain and acute distress in horses.
+UWB-IR is a safe and very low energy radio frequency technology that measures physical changes in the vasculature and soft tissue beneath your horse's skin that correlate with their HR and RR.

 What behaviors does NIGHTWATCH® monitor?